tomasmcguinness/dotnet-passbook/README.md

 	generatedPass.GetPackage()

+To clean up any temporary files, you can just delete the directory when done.

+    System.IO.Directory.Delete(generatedPass.PackageDirectory, true);

 ##Updating passes

 To be able to update your pass, you must provide it with a callback.
 When generating your request, you must provide it with an AuthenticationToken and a WebServiceUrl.